kevinrenskers/django-generic-notifications/README.rst

 Settings
 ========
-Some backends will need extra information from the user, for example a phone number, email address or iPhone device id.
+Some backends will need extra information from the user, for example a phone number or email address.

-This project doesn't provide a settings app where users can configure these.
-Instead, this is left to an exercise to the reader (at least for now).
-Each output backend can accept a variable number of keyword arguments, so building a custom backend that needs a new setting isn't a problem.
+Users can also select which notification types they're interested in, and what possible backends they would like to receive the message on.

 Queue
 =====
-Some notification backends can't process in real time, instead adding them to a queue.
+Most notification backends can't process in real time, instead adding them to a queue.
 At this moment, this is based on a simple database model and a manage.py script which can be used from your cron.

 In the future celery tasks should be added too.